george-593/change-xbox-controller-light/README.md

 Only tested with an Xbox Series controller.
 Should work with Xbox One controllers as well.

 # How to use (windows)?
 First of all and unfortunately, it only works wired.
-If you intend to try using bluetooth connection, it wont works.
+If you intend to try using bluetooth connection, it won't works.
 Controller tested: ```Model 1914```

 - First, you need to install [Python 3](https://www.python.org/downloads/).